ohlidalp/RefCountingObject-AngelScript/README.md

 static FooPtr GetFoo() { return gf; }
 ```

-Register `RefCountingObjectHandle` with the script engine
+Register the smart pointers with `RegisterRefCountingObjectPtr()`
-and use it to register your interface.
+and use them in your application interface.

 ```
 FooPtr::RegisterRefCountingObjectPtr("FooPtr", "Foo", engine);